SkillsWorkflow/recruiting-challenges/JavascriptChallenge.md

 ### Output
 The result of this challenge should be:
 1. Project for the Javascript module/library
-2. An Application that uses the new module/library and serves as proof of concept
+2. An Application (can be the same project from step 1) that uses the new module/library and serves as proof of concept.

 **Important**

-> Both projects should be made available on a github repository so we can evaluate.
+> All Projects should be made available on a github repository so we can evaluate.
 >
 > Don't forget to include eventual design decisions or assumptions on the repo README file.